thawtar/ml_learning/README.md

 # Thaw's MLOps Self Study Repository

 This is Thaw's MLOps self study repository.
-Some of the python codes and scripts are created using AI but most of the code are manually written, and checked and edited by human.
+Some of the python codes and scripts (including the following README.md) are created using AI but most of the code are manually written, and checked and edited by human.

 ## Contents